 The good news is that caries is preventable and can be arrested or even reversed if caught at an early stage.
-You may be saying, “My kids don`t eat candy, how come they have that many cavities?”
+You may be saying, “My kids don’t eat candy, why do they have so many cavities?”
 Sweet treats like candy are one of the biggest causes of cavities, but they are not the only cavity-causing criminals out there!

 To better understand the factors that can cause cavities, let’s take a look at how they are formed.

 Cavities and Bacteria

 The journey begins when we are born.
 Many different types of bacteria colonize the human body and become a normal part of it—what we call “normal flora.”
 Those bacteria live in harmony with each other and with our bodies in a symbiotic relationship—that is, until something goes wrong.
 When there is a disturbance in the normal bacterial balance, conditions change, allowing a disease process to occur.
 This is particularly true for dental caries.

 One particular type of bacteria—Streptococcus Mutans (S.Mutans)—is believed to be the culprit of dental caries initiation.
 S.Mutans is present in our mouths and is relatively harmless until there is a disturbance in the ecology.
 When this happens, they rapidly increase in number, and this growing colony has an incredible ability to stick to outer tooth surfaces, forming plaque.

 Plaque is a sticky film rich with bacteria and other salivary components.
 S.Mutans and other types of bacteria love plaque because it’s sticky and provides a perfect environment to multiply.
 These sturdy, energetic bacteria begin to break down sugar—or to be more precise, any fermentable carbohydrates—and convert it into acid and the energy the bacteria need to live and reproduce.